qunfengdong/BLCA/README.md

 We implemented the above algorithm as a simple python script here.

 ## Update
-* May 11 2017 update to be compatiable for the latest blastn v2.5 and added a new parameter -j to limit the accepted hits number to 50.
+* <span style="color:blue"> May 11 2017 update </span> to be compatiable for the latest blastn v2.5 and added a new parameter -j to limit the accepted hits number to 50.
 After another round of testing, we've decided to change the default value of coverage and identify filter to 0.80 and 90 respectively.

 ## Prerequisities
 * Python 2.7